hexdump0815/imagebuilder/doc/chromebooks/setting_gbb_flags.md

 8. re-check the software write protect via ```flashrom --wp-status``` - it should be enabled again now
 9. if everything looks good, you can shutdown your system now
-10. enable hardware write protection with screw or ccd
+10. enable hardware write protection with screw or ccd or just leave it open if that is ok

 sources :